apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 	:scale: 100%
 	:align: center

-4) assign the org servers to the delivery service that will have the multi site feature
+4) Assign the org servers to the delivery service that will have the multi site feature:

 .. image:: 066CEF4F-C1A3-4A89-8B52-4F72B0531367.png
 	:scale: 100%